 Drafting Your Financial Affidavit

 You can download a financial affidavit from the Florida Courts website under Additional Supporting Documents | 12.902 | Forms B - J. If you earn less than $50,000 per year, complete the short form.
 If you earn more than that, work on the long form.
 All divorces (even uncontested ones) require the completion and filing of financial affidavits by both spouses.

 This will expedite your divorce and give you a “big picture” perspective of your current financial state.
 These are part of the mandatory disclosure referred to above, and they will eliminate any doubts you have about your exact income.

-Make Arrangements To Pay For A Divorce Attorney
+Making Arrangements To Pay Divorce Attorney Retainer Fees

 For many people, arranging for the payment of attorney fees may be a difficult step, but a critical one.
 Read the AAA Family Law attorney retainer fees listed on the Retainer Fees page as a guide to the approximate amount you will need to pay.
 These fees compare favorably to those of most family law firms.
 If you intend to file for the divorce first, you will also have to pay a $422 filing fee to the clerk of the court.
 If you need financing to pay for the retainer and filing fees, you should also read the page Financing Attorney Retainer Fees for advice on how to obtain financing and minimize its cost.

 Keep in mind that withdrawing retainer fee money from a jointly-held account will not be viewed as wrongly dissipating marital assets.
 All family law judges were once lawyers.
 They understand that not everyone can initially afford a divorce attorney without some special efforts.